William Hornbuckle

-William J. (Bill) Hornbuckle IV is CEO and President of MGM Resorts International, headquartered in Paradise, Nevada.
+William J. Hornbuckle IV (born September 1, 1957) is an American businessman who is the chief executive officer and president of MGM Resorts International.

-Early years
+Early life and education

-Hornbuckle was born on a U.S. Air Force Base in Japan.
-He grew up in Connecticut.
-To pursue a career in the hospitality industry, he moved to Las Vegas where he earned a Bachelor of Science Degree in Hotel Administration at the University of Nevada Las Vegas.
-Hornbuckle has more than 30 years of experience working in Las Vegas which led to his current position for MGM Resorts International, one of the biggest companies in the hospitality and entertainment industry.
+Hornbuckle was born on a U.S. Air Force Base in Japan and grew up in Connecticut.
+To pursue a career in the hospitality industry, he moved to Las Vegas where he earned a Bachelor of Science Degree in Hotel Administration at the University of Nevada, Las Vegas.